plasma-framework/plasma/docs/index.md

 **Getting Started**
 ===================

 Add the following dependencies to any Apache Maven POM files (or your build system's equivalent configuration), in order to make use of Plasma classes.
+All versions of Plasma can be found on Maven Central.

 **Plasma SDO**